 The 91st Pennsylvania Infantry was commanded at the Battle of Gettysburg by Lieutenant Colonel Joseph H. Sinex.
 It brought 258 men to the field, losing 3 killed and 16 wounded.

 |Attached to the 3rd Brigade, 2nd Division, 5th Corps, Army of the Potomac|

 3rd Brig.
 2nd Div.
 5th Corps

-From the front (east) panel:
+From the front (east) panel of the monument:

 July 2.
 Moving at the double-quick in the evening, the regiment took position here and having aided in repulsing the attack of the enemy upon this line, remained until the close of the battle.

-From the north panel:
+From the north panel of the monument: